snowmeltarcade/projectbirdracing/documentation/technical_architecture/shared_classes.md

 The remaining managers, the scene and ECS will all run on this thread.

 For the server, all the scenes will run on this thread.
-If it becomes a bottleneck, as the scenes and worlds are designed to run on their own threads anyway, we can split the scenes up to run on other threads.
+If it becomes a bottleneck, as the scenes and worlds are designed to run on their own threads, we can split the scenes up to run on other threads.

 ## Log Manager